mb0/xelf-go/typ/README.md

       (eq list|int@1? <list <alt@1 int none>>)
       sym|typ|list|dict|int

-Parameter types like rec and obj can have optional fields where the field names ends in a question mark '?'.
+Parameter types like obj can have optional fields where the field names ends in a question mark '?'.
 This means if the field has a zero value it can be omitted when serialized or sent to database.
 This is orthogonal to whether the type is optional.

-	(rec name?:str opt?:str? (<> explicit optional pointer to string))
+      (obj name?:str opt?:str? (<> explicit optional (pointer to) string))